NordicESMhub/climate-data-tutorial/_episodes/02-cds.md

 ### How to use ensemble simulations?

 Downloading ensemble simulations is useful to get an indication of the variability of a particular parameter and for statistical analysis.

+## What is 2m temperature?

+We selected [ERA5 monthly averaged data on single levels from 1979 to present](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels-monthly-means?tab=form) so we expected to get surface variables only.

+In fact, we get all the variables on a single level and usually close to the surface.
+Here *2m temperature* is computed as the temperature at a reference height (2 metres).

 ## Data format: GRIB versus NetCDF